Nikhil2994/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Building a modern data warehouse with sql server,including ETL, Data modelling, and analytics.
+Building a modern data warehouse with mysql,including ETL, Data modelling, and analytics.